 Not only does involving your kids in your FBA business keep them occupied and allow you time to work, it’s also an excellent opportunity for you to impart entrepreneurial vision to your children, show them a solid work ethic, and teach them how to manage the money they earn (you are paying your kids when they work for you, right?).

 In our book, Married to Reselling: Balancing Family Life with Your Online Business, Stephen and I talk about the countless ways we include the kids in our FBA business.
 From the kids helping you here and there to you actually training and hiring them for certain activities, you don’t always have to be away from your kids while you are getting your FBA work completed.

 Now it’s your turn to share a little.
 Do you have kids at home while you do your FBA business?
-Do you homeschool?
-Are you stressing over the end of the school year?
+Are you stressing over the end of the school year or are you excited about summer?
 We’d love to hear from you in the comments.